retransmit/prism-docs/docs/webSocket/basics.md

 title: Basics
 ---

 Prism can act as a Gateway for WebSocket connections, allowing multiple backend services to send data to connected clients.
-We recommend building WebSocket backend services using Redis Channels and Pub-Sub, but Prism can service connections by periodically polling Http Services as well.
+We recommend building WebSocket backend services using Redis Channels and Pub-Sub, but Prism can also service connections by periodically polling Http Services for new messages.
 Let's get into details.

-A typical configurations will be as below.
+A typical configuration which uses Redis pub-sub may be as below.

 ```ts
 const config: UserAppConfig = {